CS3219-AY2526Sem1/cs3219-ay2526s1-project-g24/apps/user_service/README.md

       "roles": ["user", "editor"],
       "scopes": ["questions:create", "questions:read", "users:read:self"],
       "iat": 1678886400,
-      "exp": 1679491200
+      "exp": 1678887300
     }
     ```
     - `userId`: The unique identifier for the user.
     - `roles`: An array of role names assigned to the user.
     - `scopes`: A consolidated list of all permissions (scopes) granted by the user's roles.

-This is used by downstream services for authorization checks.
+5.  **Token Refresh:** When the access token expires, the client can send the refresh token to the `/v1/auth/refresh` endpoint to get a new access token.

 ### JWT Claims and Scope Generation